2010 CPISRA Football 7-a-side European Championships

 The 2010 CPISRA Football 7-a-side European Championships was the European championship for men's national 7-a-side association football teams.
 CPISRA stands for Cerebral Palsy International Sports & Recreation Association.
-Athletes with a physical disability competed.
-The Championship took place in Scotland from 17 to 28 August 2010.
+Athletes with cerebral palsy and related neurological conditions competed in the Championships.
+The Championships took place in Scotland from 17 to 28 August 2010.

 Football 7-a-side was played with modified FIFA rules.
 Among the modifications were that there were seven players, no offside, a smaller playing field, and permission for one-handed throw-ins.
 Matches consisted of two thirty-minute halves, with a fifteen-minute half-time break.
 The Championships was a qualifying event for the 2011 CPISRA Football 7-a-side World Championships.